 THE FEDERAL RESERVE’S 2019 Survey of Consumer Finances found that 85.4% of U.S. families own a car or other vehicle.
 Looking to buy a car and need a loan?
 Banks provide more auto loans than anybody else.
 Other major players include credit unions, auto-finance companies, car manufacturers and car dealers.

 It might be convenient to get financing through the dealership.
 But you will likely get a better rate if you shop for a low-cost loan before you head to the car dealer.
 With a preapproved loan in your back pocket, you will be in a stronger bargaining position with the dealership, and you could parlay that preapproved loan into an even better deal.

 An auto loan won’t necessarily be your best bet.
-Also consider whether it would be cheaper to buy the car with a home equity loan or line of credit.
-The rate may be lower than on an auto loan, plus the interest could be tax-deductible.
+Also consider whether it would be cheaper to buy the car with a home equity line of credit, which might charge an interest rate that’s even lower.
 The downside: You put your home at risk if you fail to make the required payments on your home equity borrowing.

 Previous: Life Insurance Loans